The Perfect Storm on Mars

 The Rise of the Dark

-Here's another way to see how thick the air is with dust over the Opportunity rover.
+Here's another way to see how thick the air was with dust over the Opportunity rover.
 This NASA chart shows Opportunity's measurements of atmospheric opacity — or how dark the sky is — as the dust storm intensified over time.
 The spike in red shows that intensification over time.

 NEXT: A Fast-Growing Storm